Click here to listen to a reading of this blog:

-While many people survive thyroid cancer, it can be a complicated cancer to diagnose and treat.
-I’ve covered some information on symptoms, testing and types, below.
+While many people survive thyroid cancer, it can be a complicated cancer to diagnose and treat, so it’s important we’re aware of the signs and symptoms.

-So what should you be looking out for?
-Some patients with thyroid cancer do not develop any symptoms, whereas others may notice they have a goitre or enlarged thyroid gland.
+Some patients with thyroid cancer do not develop any symptoms, whereas others may notice they have a lump or enlarged thyroid gland.

 - Pain in the neck

 - A hoarse voice

 The above symptoms can be concerning, since quite a big chunk of those with hypothyroidism will experience some of them without having cancer, but it’s better to be safer than sorry.

 The Four Types of Thyroid Cancer

 There isn’t one type of thyroid cancer, but actually four different types.